SetVectorMask

 Sets mask during vector computation.
 Before using this API, you need to call SetMaskCount/SetMaskNorm to set the mask mode. mask has different meanings in different modes:

 • In normal mode, the mask parameter is used to control the number of elements involved in computation in a single repeat.
-In this case, there are two modes:
+This mode is further divided into the following two sub-modes:

 • Contiguous mode: indicates the number of contiguous elements that participate in computation.
 The value range is related to the operand data type.
 The maximum number of elements that can be processed in each repeat varies according to the data type.
 When the operand is 16-bit, mask ∈ [1, 128].
 When the operand is 32-bit, mask ∈ [1, 64].
 When the operand is 64-bit, mask ∈ [1, 32].

-• Bitwise mode: controls which elements are involved in computation by bit.
-If the value of a bit is 1, the element is involved in computation.
-If the value of a bit is 0, the element is not involved in computation.
+• Bitwise mode: controls which elements are involved in computation bit by bit.
+A bit value of 1 means the corresponding element participates in computation, while 0 means it does not.
 There are maskHigh (high-order mask) and maskLow (low-order mask).
-The parameter value range is related to the operand data type.
+The value range is related to the operand data type.
 The maximum number of elements that can be processed in each repeat varies according to the data type.
 When the operand is 16-bit, maskLow and maskHigh ∈ [0, 264 – 1] and cannot be 0 at the same time.
 When the operand is 32-bit, maskHigh is 0 and maskLow ∈ (0, 264 – 1].
 When the operand is 64-bit, maskHigh is 0 and maskLow ∈ (0, 232 – 1].

 • In counter mode, the mask parameter indicates the number of elements involved in the entire vector computation.